virginiagilliland/sample-node-tools/README.md

-# Sample Node Tools
+# Sample Node Tools 🦋

 Demonstrates

-- How to structure a static website that also uses Node for automation
+- How to structure a static website with Javascript ***in the browser*** that also uses Node for automation
-- Importing CSV, converting and writing JSON
-- A test web server for avoiding CORS issues on localhost
+- How to use Node to create a test web server thus avoiding CORS issues with external data on localhost
+- How to use Node to import CSV, convert to JSON, and write to a .json file

+## Projects / tools in this repository

+1. Static website: e.g. `/index.html` and `/assets/*` which uses external data
+1. Node project to convert CSV > JSON data: In `node-projects/convert-data/`, use `node index.js`
+1. Node test server to call `fetch()` and import data from the same origin, avoiding CORS issues